PriceSnap

 Comics from famous collections like Mile High, Pacific Coast, or Bethlehem carry prestige and premium prices.
 CGC notes pedigree status on their labels for verified collections.

 These are some of the most sought-after comic books in the current market.
-Values shown are for graded specimens ranging from mid-grade to near mint condition.
+Values shown are broad, hedged ranges for graded specimens from mid-grade to near mint condition.

 First appearance of Superman